 Posh and perky, a short bob with delicate waves makes you look like a doll.
 Curl hair and brush out to mellow out the waves.

-Every angle and feature of these ombre beach waves and short hair truly captivates the color, curls, and cut!
+Every angle and feature of these ombre beach waves and short hair truly captivates the hair color, curls, glasses, and cut!

-Highlight your boho inspired beachy curls by putting little flower pins in your hippie braids for a festival beachy wave look.
+Highlight your boho-inspired beachy curls and dark roots by putting little flower pins in your hippie braids or around your head for a festival beachy wave look.

-The keyword here is effortless: go over your hair with some mousse or tie it up for an hour and you’ve got easy beach waves hair!
+The keyword here is effortless: go over your hair with some mousse or tie it up for an hour and you’ve got an easy beach waves hair style!

 Make way for beach waves on very short hairstyles like bobs and pixie cuts!
-Sea salt spray your way to gorgeous ripples on your locks.
+Sea salt spray your way to gorgeous ripples on your dark brown locks.

 One way to heatless beach waves is to twist your hair in a bun right after getting out of the shower.
 Keep it on for around an hour then let loose!

-This textured bob haircut is very popular right now, especially the beach waves.
+This light blonde textured bob haircut is very popular right now, especially the beach waves.
 With this bob haircut, you can wear it straight and sleek or super fun tousled with beach waves.